Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 guinea-pig-785041_1280

-Some guinea pig owners believe they can just watch their little guy eating sunflower seeds and intervene if there are any signs of choking.
+• They can pose a serious choking hazard for your cavy.
+Sunflower seed shells are choking hazards, but your guinea pig will likely leave those to the side, anyway.
+However, the risk of offering your guinea pig the sunflower seeds still exists, and given their limited nutritional benefit, they don’t warrant that risk.
+Some guinea pig owners believe they can just watch their little pet eating sunflower seeds and intervene if there are any signs of choking.
 However, pieces of seed can also easily get stuck in your pet’s teeth and pose a choking hazard when they become dislodged even after they appear to be finished.

 It’s best to avoid giving your guinea pig sunflower seeds altogether.

 Maybe you’ve already given your guinea pig a sunflower seed or two before reading this, and you found that they loved it.
-It’s true, guinea pigs do love seeds and other fatty foods just like humans do.
-However, while we may like fattier foods, but that doesn’t mean that they’re healthy!
+It’s true that guinea pigs love seeds and other fatty foods just like humans do.
+However, while we may like fattier foods, that doesn’t necessarily mean that they’re healthy!

 If you’re set on offering your cavy some sunflower seeds and want to do it safely, you may think it’s fine to chop the seeds into small pieces that won’t pose a choking hazard.
 This is not advisable either.
-Experts from the University of Illinois’ College of Veterinary Medicine warn that sunflower seeds don’t fit into the high-fiber, low-carbohydrate, low-fat diet that is safest and healthiest for guinea pigs.
+Sunflower seeds don’t fit into the high-fiber, low-carbohydrate, low-fat diet that is safest and healthiest for guinea pigs.

-They note that many commercial guinea pig food mixes contain sunflower seeds to appeal to the humans who purchase them.
+Many commercial guinea pig food mixes contain sunflower seeds to appeal to the humans who purchase them.
 While guinea pigs do love the taste, sunflower seeds and other hard seeds don’t belong in a cavy’s diet.
+It’s also best to offer your guinea pig commercial pellets made specifically for them instead of a seed mix, as pellets are more nutritionally appropriate for them.

 Black oil sunflower seeds